-Lymphacytic Filariasis (Brugia malayi, Brugia pahangi)
+Lymphatic Filarial Worms (Brugia malayi, Brugia pahangi)

-Brugia malayi and Brugia pahangi are nematodes that cause lymphacytic filariasis in humans.
+Brugia malayi and Brugia pahangi are nematodes that cause lymphatic filariasis in humans.
 Dogs are suspected to be reservoirs of human infection and rarely show clinical signs when infected.

-Parasite: Brugia malayi, Brugia pahangi Common name: Lymphacytic filariasis Hosts: Humans, dogs, cats Location in host: free in bloodstream Distribution: Indonesia, Malaysia, Thailand, India Transmission route: mosquitoes Zoonotic: Yes
+Parasite: Brugia malayi, Brugia pahangiCommon name: Lymphatic filarial worms

+Hosts: Humans, dogs, cats

+Location in host: Free in bloodstream

+Distribution: Indonesia, Malaysia, Thailand, India

+Transmission route: Mosquitoes

-The disease is limited to Southeast Asia and India.
+Brugia malayi and B. pahangi are restricted to Southeast Asia and India.

-Dogs infected with Brugia malayi and Brugia pahangi are a rare occurrence and mostly remain asymptomatic.
+Dogs infected with B. malayi and B. pahangi are a rare occurrence and mostly remain asymptomatic.
 There have been limited reports of infected dogs developing lymphadenopathy and lymphedema.
 Studies have shown that genetically inherited traits determine the clinical outcome of infection in dogs.

-The diagnosis of Brugia malayi and pahangi can be made upon detection of the microfilariae in wet blood mounts and thin blood smears via light microscopy.
+The diagnosis of Brugia spp. infection can be made upon detection of the microfilariae in wet blood mounts and thin blood smears via light microscopy.
 Serological assays such as ELISA can also be used to confirm a diagnosis through the detection of antibodies or antigen.
-PCR with sequencing are useful for detection of low parasitemias and for species determination.
+PCR with sequencing are useful for detection of low parasitaemia and for species determination.